-Are Roth deferrals subject to the same RMD rules as Roth IRAs?
+Are Roth 401(k) accounts subject to the same RMD rules as Roth IRAs?

-No. While Roth IRA contributions are not subject to IRS Required Minimum Distribution (RMD) rules until the death of the IRA owner, a RMD of Roth 401k deferrals must commence on April 1 of the year following (whichever occurs last):
+Beginning in 2024, RMDs from a Roth 401(k) account will be similar to Roth IRS contributions which are not subject to IRS Required Minimum Distribution (RMD) rules until the death of the IRA owner.
+Until that time, RMDs from a Roth 401k account must commence on April 1 of the year following (whichever occurs last):

 - Year participant retires

-However, Roth 401k RMDs can be avoided by rolling their amount to a Roth IRA prior to the RMD deadline.
+However, Roth 401(k) account RMDs can be avoided by rolling their dollar amount to a Roth IRA prior to the RMD deadline.

 It’s all about the taxes!

-Unfortunately, it can be tough for 401k participants to decide whether Roth deferrals are the right choice for them.
+Unfortunately, it can be tough for 401(k) participants to decide whether Roth contributions are the right choice for them.
 The two key deciding factors – future income and tax rates – just aren’t predictable.

-However, if your 401k plan allows Roth deferrals, you owe it to your future self to consider these contributions — especially if these contributions are made even more affordable by lower personal income tax rates.
+However, if your 401(k) plan allows Roth contributions, you owe it to your future self to consider these contributions — especially if these contributions are made even more affordable by lower personal income tax rates.